shamanec/GADS/README.md

 2. Install Node > 16.

 #### Start a MongoDB instance
-##### Install Docker
+##### Start MongoDB in a docker container
 1. You need to have Docker(Docker Desktop on macOS, Windows) installed.

-##### Start MongoDB in a docker container
-1. Execute `docker run -d --restart=always --name mongodb -p 27017:27017 mongo:6.0`.
+2. Execute `docker run -d --restart=always --name mongodb -p 27017:27017 mongo:6.0`.
 This will pull the official MongoDB 6.0 image from Docker Hub and start a container binding ports `27017` for the MongoDB instance.
-2. You can use MongoDB Compass or another tool to access the db if needed.
+3. You can use MongoDB Compass or another tool to access the db if needed.

+##### Or
+1. Start MongoDB instance in the way you prefer

 ##### Note
 You can potentially use any other way you prefer to create a MongoDB instance, doesn't have to be Docker in particular

 ### Setup the GADS UI
+#### Prebuilt binaries
+1. Download the prebuilt binary for your respective operating system.

+#### Or build the project from source
-Clone the project code from the repo.
+1. Clone the project code from the repo.

-#### Build the UI
-1. Open the `gads-ui` folder in Terminal.
+2. Open the `gads-ui` folder in Terminal.
-2. Execute `npm install`
+3. Execute `npm install`
-3. Execute `npm run build`
+4. Execute `npm run build`
+5. Go back to the main repo folder.
+6. Execute `go build .`

 #### Start the UI and backend service
-1. Open terminal and execute `go build .` in the main project folder
-2. Execute `./GADS` providing the following flags:
+1. Execute `./GADS` or `./GADS-{os}` providing the following flags:
   a. `--auth=` - true/false to enable actual authentication (default is `false`)
   b. `--host-address=` - local IP address of the host machine, e.g. `192.168.1.6` (default is `localhost`, I would advise against using the default value)
   c. `--port=` - port on which the UI and backend service will run (default is `10000`)